 As trivial as it may sound, many people get concerned about how to brush their teeth and if tap water is safe for brushing.
 As we discussed earlier, tap water may be contaminated so it is not safe to ingest.
 Here are tips on how you can go out this everyday task and still stay safe.

 - If you are in Vietnam for a short time, it is not worth getting sick so we would recommend using bottled water to brush or no water at all to brush your teeth.

 - For extended stays, brushing your teeth with tap water is said to be a good way to get used to the local bacterial fauna.
 Many tourists brush their teeth with tap water successfully without getting sick.
 Again, this is only worth it if you will stay in Vietnam for a longer period of time.

 - You may also want to check at the front desk of where you are staying because many of the higher end hotels have an internal filtration system.
 Keep in mind that the goal of this filtration is not to make the tap water safe for drinking but marginally better so that small tasks like brushing your teeth are hassle-free.

 - The sun rays are very potent so please protect yourself with the use of a hat and strong sunscreen.

-- As for insect transmitted diseases, malaria and dengue fever are the two you should educate yourself about.
-In Vietnam the prevalence of malaria is contained to rural areas but dengue fever is more common throughout the country.
+- As for insect-transmitted diseases, malaria and dengue fever are the two you should educate yourself about.
+In Vietnam, the prevalence of malaria is contained in rural areas but dengue fever is more common throughout the country.
 Both are transmitted by mosquitos so an insect spray that contains DEET is a must!